Ozlem Kilic – Dean

 “The future is arriving fast at UT with the launch of CECS and its dynamic team, reimagining higher education for the next generation and beyond.
 Our students will be equipped with skills and knowledge required to adapt to rapidly evolving industries, work effectively in multidisciplinary teams, and address real world challenges through our state of the art pedagogical approaches to teaching and learning.”

 Ozlem Kilic is the Interim Vice Provost for Academic Affairs and Dean of the new College of Emerging and Collaborative Studies (CECS).

-Prior to her role in the provost’s office, Kilic served as the Associate Dean of Academic and Student Affairs in the Tickle College of Engineering, overseeing a variety of programs, including undergraduate and graduate curricula, Engineering Fundamentals, scholarship and fellowship programs, and the college offices responsible for study abroad, advising, student success, outreach, recruiting, retention, and workforce development.
+Prior to coming to UT, Kilic served in various leadership roles such as the depart chair of Electrical Engineering and Computer Science and as the associate dean of engineering at the Catholic University of America.
 She also co-supervised the Heath Integrated Business and Engineering program in partnership with the Haslam College of Business.
 She has led multiple initiatives designed to enhance student recruitment and retention, such as the establishment of Student Success and Women in Engineering offices in engineering.

 She was also instrumental in the launch of the intercollegiate data science minor — a collaboration among the Tickle College of Engineering; College of Arts and Sciences; Haslam College of Business; College of Communication and Information; Herbert College of Agriculture; College of Education, Health and Human Sciences; College of Architecture and Design; College of Nursing; and the College of Social Work — and serves as its executive director.
 It is this work that led to the discussions on how to improve intercollegiate education on campus ultimately leading to the launch of CECS.